-(e) The administrative office of the courts shall update the instructions, brochures, standard petition and extreme risk protection order forms, and court staff handbook as necessary, including when changes in the law make an update necessary.
-SECTION 8.
-This act takes effect July 1, 2023, the public welfare requiring it.
+(e) The administrative office of the courts shall update the instructions, brochures, standard petition and risk protection order forms, and court staff handbook as necessary, including when changes in the law make an update necessary.

+SECTION 2.
+This act takes effect upon becoming a law, the public welfare requiring it.